 SE Ranking shows me every keyword a competitor ranks for in organic search—sorted by position, search volume, and keyword difficulty.
 This is a goldmine of data for content planning.

-How I use it: I enter a competitor’s domain, filter for keywords ranking in positions 1-10, and scan the list for topics I haven’t covered yet.
 If a competitor ranks for “best blogging tools for beginners” and I don’t have that post, I add it to my content calendar.

 Why it’s useful: You’re not guessing what content to create—you’re seeing what already works in your niche.